agarrharr/awesome-cli-apps/README.md

 * [viewport-list-cli](https://github.com/kevva/viewport-list-cli)- Return a list of devices and their viewports

+## Database

+* [mycli](https://github.com/dbcli/mycli)- A Terminal Client for MySQL with AutoCompletion and Syntax Highlighting.

 ## Productivity

 * [idea](https://github.com/IonicaBizau/idea)- A lightweight CLI tool and module for keeping ideas in a safe place quick and easy.